Iditarod looks for relevance as race across Alaska starts

 Interest in the world’s most famous sled dog race has waned in recent years, in part because of smaller cash prizes that make it difficult for mushers to compete in an expensive sport.
 Animal rights activists also have stepped up pressure on sponsors to drop their support.

 Now, Iditarod officials are looking to breathe new life into the competition, joining a global sled-dog racing series that features TV coverage and a GPS tracking platform that they hope will appeal to fans.
-They’re also adding a betting element for the first time this year, and plan to create some type of fantasy application for future races.
+They are also adding a betting element for the first time this year, and plan to create some type of fantasy application for future races.

 “Like many sports,” Iditarod CEO Rob Urbach said, “we are in a race for relevance.”